GitHubKing23/web-dev-frontend-/README.md

    npm install
    ```
    If you pull new changes that modify `package.json`, run this command again
    to ensure any added packages are installed locally.
+Afterwards, restart the
+   dev server with `npm run dev` so the new modules are compiled.

 2. Start the dev server:
    ```bash